domengabrovsek/semantic-release-example/README.md

 ## Acknowledgements

-- [softprops/action-gh-release](https://github.com/softprops/action-gh-release): Used to create and publish GitHub releases.
+- Special thanks to [LukaPrebil](https://github.com/LukaPrebil) for inspiration and help in shaping this project.

 ## Contact